Skip to content

 Mindfulness for Depression

-Mindfulness Based Cognitive therapy (or MBCT) groups are effective in treating symptoms of Depression, as well as preventing relapse for those who have recovered from depression.
+Mindfulness Based Cognitive Therapy (or MBCT) groups are effective in treating symptoms of depression, as well as preventing relapse for those who have recovered from depression.

-This has proved to be very effective for some people in reducing symptoms of depression, and reducing future relapse.
+This has proved to be very effective for some people in reducing symptoms of depression and reducing future relapse.

 You might wish to consider referring to an MBCT group if you are: